 - Ask to “shadow” a senior paralegal for a few days

 I know it can feel overwhelming to think you just spent all this time and money to get your college degree and then a paralegal certificate – and you thought you were FINALLY done with school.
 We’re never really done learning.
+Continuing education is a crucial in advancing your paralegal career.
 Ask any senior paralegal who is an indispensable member of their team, and they will tell you: You’re never too experienced to learn something new.